byceps/byceps/docs/cli/index.rst

 Create Demo Data
 ================

-``byceps create-demodata`` insert data for demonstration purposes into the database.
+``byceps create-demodata`` inserts data for demonstration purposes into the database.

 .. code-block:: sh